-The world of franchising is no longer the boys’ club it once was, as more women have taken a place in franchising.
-Between 2007 and 2016, women-owned businesses increased by 45 percent.
+The world of franchising is no longer the boys’ club it once was, as more female entrepreneurs have taken a place in franchising.
+Between 2007 and 2018, women-owned businesses increased by 58 percent, compared to the national average of 12%, according to a report commissioned by American Express.
 Not to mention, women are now majority owners of roughly 38 percent of U.S. businesses.
 The numbers have continued to grow this year.

 Among the trailblazers is Marisa Faunce, a partner at Plave Koch PLC, a firm that specializes in franchise law.
 Faunce provides legal counsel to franchisors and licensors regarding regulatory and intellectual property matters throughout the development and growth of their franchises.

 Alongside her work at Plave Koch PLC, Faunce serves as the Chair of the Women’s Franchise Committee (WFC) of the International Franchise Association (IFA).
 The committee strives to “empower leaders in franchising by promoting women’s participation in the industry and providing international networking opportunities.”
 In her role as Chair, Faunce has helped advise women interested in franchising.

 The committee strives to “empower leaders in franchising by promoting women’s participation in the industry and providing international networking opportunities.”

 “Our committee supports women in franchising and makes sure that women have a network of other women to meet with,” Faunce said.
 “The numbers of women in franchising are increasing and the trend is phenomenal.
 We’re seeing this shift in corporate America in general where women are feeling more empowered.”

 “We’re seeing this shift in corporate america in general where women are feeling more empowered.”